AUMSA/2020-MSA-content/Workshops/Git & GitHub/README.md

 - [GitHub Handbook](GitHub-Handbook.md)

+## How to make open source contributions

+The general method of contributing to open source contributions is to [fork the project](https://github.com/AUMSA/2020-MSA-content/blob/master/Workshops/Git%20&%20GitHub/GitHub-Handbook.md#forking-projects-on-github), [commit your changes](https://github.com/AUMSA/2020-MSA-content/blob/master/Workshops/Git%20%26%20GitHub/Git-handbook.md#staging--commiting) into your forked repo and then [open a pull-request](https://github.com/AUMSA/2020-MSA-content/blob/master/Workshops/Git%20&%20GitHub/GitHub-Handbook.md#creating-a-pull-req) of the developers to review.
+If you're familiar with any of the steps then click of the hyperlinks.

 ## Activity
 Done reading the guides and want to get your hands dirty.
 Here's a GitHub "Hello World" to start the magical world of GitHub